zcemys1/comp0034-tutorials/activities/week6/6-5-variable-routes.md

 Refer to the [documentation](https://flask.palletsprojects.com/en/stable/quickstart/#http-methods) for further info.

-When you enter a URL in a browser it is treated as a GET request.
+When you enter a URL in a browser, it is treated as a GET request.
 To submit URLs that are POST or other type of requests will need a method that allows you to specify the HTTP method type, such as using the [HTTPie python library](https://github.com/httpie/cli) or trying the developer tools in Chrome: